toriborish/Recipes/docs/source/Recipes/Desserts/IceCreamCone.rst

 Ice Cream Cone
 =====================

-I tried two recipes and am still figuring out which I like best.
+I tried two recipes as my first attempt at making ice cream cones.
+See notes below.
+These need to be iterated on.

 Recipe 1
 -----------